 What Is The Searing Technique?

-To sear or pan sear is a technique that browns the food's exterior.
+To sear or pan-sear meat is a technique that browns the food's exterior.

 The surface of the food is browned due to the high temperature used in the searing process.